 - Landscaping: To complement the Maya Lin design of Queen Anne Square and improve pedestrian & vehicle traffic patterns.

-The Trinity Serves launch announcement included the news that over $1,000,000 has been raised in early fundraising, with significant gifts coming from both individuals and foundations.
+To date, just over $1,000,000 has been raised, with significant gifts coming from both individuals and foundations.
 The Alletta Morris McBean Charitable Foundation has awarded a grant of $250,000 to completely fund the planned work in the historic church building, including installation of air conditioning and repairs and upgrades to other building systems.
-With three of the campaign’s four major initiatives funded, the campaign now turns to focus on funding the construction of the planned new building on the historic campus.

 To achieve a tasteful, sustainable design harmonious with the historic setting and compliant with state and local requirements, Trinity worked closely with Glenn Gardiner, a partner at Northeast Collaborative Architects (NCA).
 In December 2015, Newport’s Historic District Commission granted permission for the demolition of Carr-Rice and the construction of the new building as designed by NCA.
+(An extension to December 2017 was granted in 2016.)
 This bright new facility will include meeting rooms, a 150 seat assembly space, a dedicated music suite, as well as a commercial kitchen.
-Anchor partners in this venture include Harvest Kitchen, a program of Farm Fresh Rhode Island; Newport Police Department’s Community Policing Unit; Community Meal Network; and East Bay Literacy Volunteers.
-These dynamic organizations join Trinity’s outstanding music program and existing community outreach activities.
-(Learn more about our partners and planned programs here.)
+Space and equipment will be provided for job training programs (primarily in culinary skills).
+The new building will also allow for increased cultural programming - films, concerts, etc.